Home

 When am I eligible for Medicare? +

-Most Americans become eligible for Medicare at age 65.
-You’re also eligible at any age if you’ve received Social Security Disability Insurance (SSDI) for 24 months, or if you have End-Stage Renal Disease (ESRD) or ALS (Lou Gehrig’s disease).
-Your Initial Enrollment Period is a 7-month window: 3 months before your 65th birthday, your birthday month, and 3 months after.
+Most Americans become eligible at age 65.
+You’re also eligible at any age if you’ve received Social Security Disability Insurance (SSDI) for 24 months, or if you have End-Stage Renal Disease (ESRD) or ALS.
+Your Initial Enrollment Period is a 7-month window around your 65th birthday.

-Should I choose Medicare Advantage or Original Medicare with a Medigap plan? +
+Should I choose Medicare Advantage or Medigap? +

-Medicare Advantage usually has lower monthly premiums and adds extra benefits like dental and vision, but restricts you to a network and has an annual out-of-pocket maximum.
-Medigap (with Original Medicare) costs more per month but gives you freedom to see any Medicare-accepting provider nationwide with very predictable costs.
-Advantage is often better for healthy, lower-income beneficiaries; Medigap is better for those with complex conditions or who travel frequently.
+Medicare Advantage usually has lower monthly premiums and adds extra benefits like dental and vision, but restricts you to a network.
+Medigap costs more per month but gives you freedom to see any Medicare-accepting provider nationwide with very predictable costs.

 What happens if I miss my Medicare enrollment window? +

-For Part B, missing your Initial Enrollment Period means a 10% premium penalty for each 12-month period you delayed — and this penalty is permanent for life.
-For Part D (drug coverage), the penalty is 1% of the national base premium for each month you went without creditable coverage.
-Special Enrollment Periods can help if you had qualifying coverage (like employer insurance) that delayed your enrollment.
+For Part B, missing your Initial Enrollment Period means a 10% premium penalty for each 12-month period you delayed — this penalty is permanent for life.
+For Part D, the penalty is 1% of the national base premium for each month without creditable coverage.

 Does Medicare cover dental and vision? +

-Original Medicare (Part A and B) does NOT cover routine dental care, eyeglasses, hearing aids or most dental procedures.
-However, many Medicare Advantage plans include dental, vision and hearing benefits as part of their coverage — this is one of the major reasons many beneficiaries choose Advantage over Original Medicare.
-Standalone dental/vision plans are also available to supplement Original Medicare.
+Original Medicare (Part A and B) does NOT cover routine dental care, eyeglasses or hearing aids.
+However, many Medicare Advantage plans include these benefits — one of the major reasons beneficiaries choose Advantage over Original Medicare.

-During the Annual Enrollment Period (October 15 – December 7 each year), you can switch between Original Medicare and Medicare Advantage, change Medicare Advantage plans, or change Part D drug plans.
-There’s also an Advantage Open Enrollment Period (January 1 – March 31) when Advantage enrollees can switch plans or return to Original Medicare once.
+During the Annual Enrollment Period (October 15 – December 7 each year), you can switch between Original Medicare and Medicare Advantage, change Advantage plans, or change Part D drug plans.
 Our licensed Medicare advisors can help you compare and switch at no charge.

 Ready to Find Your Perfect Medicare Plan?